AutomationPanda/awesome-web-testing-playwright/tutorial/03-first-test.md

 The GitHub repository for this app is:<br>
 https://github.com/filiphric/trelloapp-vue-vite-ts

-Clone the repository in a separate location from the `awesome-playwright-tests`:
+Clone the repository in a separate location from the `playwright-tutorial`:

 ```
 cd </some/different/path>